black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 # Step 93
 After your loop completes, you need to clear the budgetNumberInput.
 Set the value property of budgetNumberInput to an empty string.

+# Step 94
+You also need to clear the output element's text.
+You can do this by setting the innerText property to an empty string.

+The difference between innerText and innerHTML is that innerText will not render HTML elements, but will display the tags and content as raw text.